 Break Out Session: Future in Financial Markets

-Join Dr. Michael Wang, Lecturer in Finance, RMIT, Dr. My Nguyen, Senior Lecturer in Finance, RMIT, and Dr. George Nassios, Chief Product and Strategy Officer, Escala Partners, presenting their research on topics on ESG and value creation, Mean reversion in financial markets and ESG Media Reputation and Banking System Stability Around the World.
+Join Dr. My Nguyen, Senior Lecturer in Finance, RMIT, Dr. Michael Wang, Lecturer in Finance, RMIT and Dr. Xiaolu Hu, Senior Lecturer in Finance, RMIT, presenting their research on topics on ESG Media Reputation and Banking System Stability Around the World, ESG and value creation and Trade Links and Return Predictability.
 We look forward to you joining us to explore, unpack and discuss the future of financial markets and the economy.

 1:00pm – 2:00pm